Skip to main content

 client = STX(region="ontario", env="staging")

-markets = client.marketInfos(
+markets = client.markets(

-selections=Selection("marketId", "status", "title"),
+selections=Selection("market_id", "status", "title"),

 )